 Finally, train like you race, so while you can do the above workouts on a high school track or a soft forest trail, Garbutt’s groups always do them on the roads.
 Unless you plan to run 13.1 miles in circular quarter-mile increments, you’re better off on asphalt.

 There’s the temptation to pick up a new GPS watch when you get serious about a half marathon, and GPS watches and fitness trackers can be brilliant training tools.
-Nothing provides as exact mileage, pace, heart rate, and a host of other metrics better over a run.
+Nothing provides exact mileage, pace, heart rate, and a host of other metrics better over a run.
 But still, Garbutt cautions against it.
-“Living by GPS can be a dangerous game,” he says, explaining that new runners get too dependent on it rather than learning the feel of the right paces and the self-forgiveness when it comes to off days, which happen to everyone.
+“Living by GPS can be a dangerous game,” he said, explaining that new runners get too dependent on it rather than learning the feel of the right paces and leaning on self-forgiveness when it comes to off days, which happen to everyone.

-Many look to running as not just as exercise but a weight-loss program.
+Many look to running as not just as exercise but also as a weight-loss program.
 And it can be.
-But from the perspective of performance, Garbutt says that you should shift your focus: “[Nutrition] is about fueling for the workout you’re doing.”
-He divides what you eat into three categories: before, during, and after the run.
+But from the perspective of performance, Garbutt said that you should shift your focus: “[Nutrition] is about fueling for the workout you’re doing.”
+He divides what you eat into three categories: Before, during, and after the run.

 Before the run, you want something light on the stomach, easily digestible, and filled with carbs, which will power your miles.
 Bananas and peanut butter are a favorite, though you can experiment with what works for you.
 (Trust us, if it’s not working, you’ll be behind the nearest bush knowing it firsthand.)